muhammedmokbel/bmi_Calculator-Flutter/README.md

 # BMI Calculator (Flutter)

 A simple and efficient BMI (Body Mass Index) calculator built using Flutter.
-The app consists of two main screens: an **Input Screen** for gathering user data and a **Result Screen** to display the calculated BMI value and its corresponding category. the beautiful designs inspired made by Ruben Vaalt.
+The app consists of two main screens: an **Input Screen** for gathering user data and a **Result Screen** to display the calculated BMI value and its corresponding category. the beautiful designs inspired by Ruben Vaalt.
 ## Features

 - **Two-screen navigation**: